Bobbo117/MQ135-Air-Quality-Sensor/README.md

 The MQ135_Air_Quality.ino software incorporates the Arduino MQ135 library to perform two functions:

-1. Activate the #define CALIBRATE statement by removing the preceding '//' to calibrate the MQ135 sensor while running the system outdoors for a couple hours to attain a reference resistance R0 for fresh air.
-The value for RZERO will be displayed on the report platforms.
-Average the most recent numbers after a couple hours and then replace the number in the software statement '#define RZERO 51.5' with the new value.
+1. To Calibrate the sensor, Execute the following:

-3. Deactivate the #define CALIBRATE statement by commenting it out for normal operation.
-The software reads the Q135 sensor and reports the ppm data on the following platforms:
+   a.
+Activate the #define CALIBRATE statement by removing the preceding '//'.

-a. computer via USB to Arduino IDE

    b.
-OLED display via I2C if one is present
+Replace the #define RLOAD value with the measured resistance in kOhms of your MQ135 board pin A0 to GND, as described in the Concept of Operation section above.

    c.
-Thingspeak.com via WIFI if the #define THINGSPEAK_ statement is not disabled

-d.
-Home Assistant via MQTT if the #define MQTT_ statement is not disabled
+Plug in the system outdoors for a couple hours to attain a reference resistance R0 for fresh air.
+The value for RZERO will be displayed on the report platforms (computer, OLED, HA, ThingSpeak as connected).
+Average the most recent numbers after a couple hours and then replace the number in the software statement '#define RZERO xx.xx' with the new value.

+2. To use the sensor to monitor air quality ececute the following:

+   a.
+Deactivate the #define CALIBRATE statement by replacing the preceding '//'.

+   b.
+Replace the '#define RZERO xx.xxx' with the new value.

 NOTES